Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest21.md

 <hr>

 <p>
-This seminars series was supported by the “National Group for Algebraic and Geometric Structures, and their Applications” (GNSAGA – INDAM)”
+This seminars series is supported by the “National Group for Algebraic and Geometric Structures, and their Applications” (GNSAGA – INDAM)”
 </p>

 <img src="../INdAM_logo.svg" style="width: 150px;">